thedynamiclinker/sudocode/root/src/radicalize/03-history.md

-in which the group's founder was found erstwhile to have engaged in a series of lewd and immoral acts including incest, bestiality, pedophilia, rape, sympathizing with the worst groups of scum on the planet, prostitution, gambling, emotional abuse, wife beating, life beating, making things up, sexual harassment, sexual harrasment, (and spelling it both ways), deadnaming, headgaming, homicidal dreams, paying both sexes only 70% of what men make for the same work,
+in which the group's founder was found erstwhile to have engaged in a series of lewd and immoral acts including incest, bestiality, pedophilia, rape, sympathizing with the worst groups of scum on the planet, prostitution, gambling, emotional abuse, wife beating, knife beating, making things up, sexual harassment, sexual harrasment, (and spelling it both ways), deadnaming, headgaming, homicidal dreams, paying both sexes only 70% of what men make for the same work,